RoamGuru Roam Guru

 Culture & History

-Explore Lisbon's complex history from Phoenician trading post to modern European capital.
-Discover the stories behind the earthquake that reshaped a city, the maritime empire that changed the world, and the fado songs that still echo through Alfama's streets.
+Explore Lisbon's layered history from Phoenician harbor to modern capital.
+Discover the earthquake that reshaped Europe, the fado songs that echo through Alfama, and the azulejo tiles that tell stories in ceramic.

 Budget Guides